edersoncorbari/edersoncorbari.github.io/_posts/2018-11-03-clojure-small-bank.md

 # Overview

-[Clojure](https://en.wikipedia.org/wiki/Clojure) is a passionate language that uses strong mathematical expressoes for you to write a code, I think it's cool.
+[Clojure](https://en.wikipedia.org/wiki/Clojure) is a passionate language that uses strong mathematical expressions for you to write a code, I think it's cool.
 I am not a language expert, in fact in any language, I have a general profile, I decided to create a small banking application for study and testing purposes.

 Before starting I will leave 3 book recommendations: